KNEEMO Initial Training Network

 KNEEMO is a training network for knee osteoarthritis research, funded by the European Commission’s Framework 7 Programme (FP7).
-KNEEEMO includes 15 research projects for early career researchers who are employed at eight different host institutions across Europe.
+KNEEMO includes 15 research projects for early career researchers who are employed at eight different host institutions across Europe.

 A combination of existing best practices from the members of KNEEMO consortium is included in the training programme of the project.
 The aim of this programme is to enhance the skills of the researchers in both discipline and generic topics.

 The project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no. 607510.